UmSenhorQualquer/pyforms/docs/getting-started/multiple-windows.md

 ```

-## **Go for the GUI**
+## **Let's go for the GUI**
 ***************************

-To make our code modular and easy to navigate we will split the edition of the 2 Models in 2 diferent windows.
+To make our code modular and easy to navigate we will split the edition of the 2 Models in 2 different windows.

 ### Implement the GUI to manage the Person Model.